Early Life and Education of Michael J. Fox: A Complete Timeline

 On February 28, 2010, Michael J. Fox provided a light-hearted segment during the 2010 Winter Olympics' closing ceremony in Vancouver, expressing his pride in being Canadian.

-In 2012, Michael J. Fox listed Lottery Hill Farm in South Woodstock, Vermont, which he had purchased shortly before his marriage.
+In 2012, Michael J. Fox listed his estate, Lottery Hill Farm, in South Woodstock, Vermont.

-In 2016, Michael J. Fox's organization created a raffle to raise awareness for Parkinson's disease.
-With the help of Nike, Inc., they raised $6.75 million through two auctions.
+In 2016, Michael J. Fox's organization created a raffle to raise awareness for Parkinson's disease, raising $6.75 million with help from Nike, Inc. via auctions.

 2020: Endorsement of Pete Buttigieg